 18 To Play Younger Info

 Note to producers: 99% of the time you do NOT want an emancipated minor.
 Emancipation will not exempt you from schooling or studio teachers.
-If you are seeking increased work hours, and budget savings from a minor not attending school within the work day, you really want a high school grad or CHSPE certificate holder.
-This grid details the benefits of each child status:
+If you are seeking increased work hours, and budget savings from a minor not attending school within the work day, you really want an actual 18 year old, a high school grad or CHSPE certificate holder.
+This grid details the benefits of each child status for California.
+Note that NY has no function for CHSPE or early high school graduation relieving them of child labor law requirements as NY law is based solely on the age of 18.

 Emancipation Grid 2020